June 15, 2021

 How Do I Know if I Have an Average or High Risk of Developing Colon Cancer?

-Your doctor will recommend screening tests based on your individual needs and your personal amount of risk.
+Your doctor will recommend screening tests based on your individual needs and your personal amount of risk based on different factors.
 The following explanations should help you to understand the difference between average risk or if you are considered high risk for developing colon cancer.

 - Average risk means you are generally healthy and have no family history of colon cancer or other cancers.
 With average risk, according to the American Cancer Society's new guidelines, men and women should start screening at age 45 and continue to receive screenings until age 75.
 You need to discuss all recommendations with your doctor, including screening after age 75.